 Innumerable Christmas devotionals point out the humble circumstances of Jesus' birth—among shepherds, in a crude stable, with a feed trough for a bassinet.
 When Jesus himself tried to summarize why people should take up the yoke of following him, he said it was because he was meek and humble (Matt.
 11:29).
 Seldom, however, do we explore the full implications of how Jesus' radical humility shapes the way we live our lives every day.

-Matt.
+Humility is crucial for Christians.
+We can only receive Christ through meekness and humility (Matt.
 5:3, 5; 18:3-4).
 Jesus humbled himself and was exalted by God (Phil.
 2:8-9); therefore joy and power through humility is the very dynamic of the Christian life (Luke 14:11; 18:14; 1 Pet.
 5:5).

 The teaching seems simple and obvious.
 The problem is that it takes great humility to understand humility, and even more to resist the pride that comes so naturally with even a discussion of the subject.